markfaulk350/LinearActuatorForLaserReceiver/README.md

 - Order 2mm right angle pcb connector and male connector w wires
 - Maybe make your own M18 adapter and put all the electronics inside it, boost converter, fuse, arduino, buck converter for arduino, etc.
 - Order or make a 5mm to 3/8 coupler
-- Order a 3/8 bearing? to support the end of the lead screw and 3d print that structure
-- Model and 3d print a carriage that connects the linear rail to the lead screw nut.
 - 3d print a qd mount for the laser receiver

 ## Custom Sensor Array vs Standard Laser Receiver on Linear Actuator